p4lang/p4runtime/docs/README.md

 [StackExchange](https://tex.stackexchange.com/a/241355) for more
 information.
 Not sure what the "optimal" setting is.

+### bibref_no_title.js

+It is a jQuery script that removes the `title` attribute for bibliography links.
+The title is not correct when the BibTeX title includes inline math and also contains "n.d." (for "no date") which is confusing for inline references.

 #### List formatting

 Indent each line in such a way that text is aligned for each bullet point: